A Child Care Website to Support Families

 This has certainly been the case with My Child Care Plan.
 However, it has also prompted questions about data availability and how childcare providers can manage their information visibility, particularly smaller home-based providers.
 To tackle these challenges, we've implemented strategies used in previous projects, such as visibility options, optional data fields, and location jittering.
 This allows providers to retain control over their information while ensuring the platform serves its primary purpose effectively.

-We produced several prototypes based on the needs identified in our persona exercises and began testing these with actual parents, providers, and R&R staff.
+We produced several prototypes of the child care website based on the needs identified in our persona exercises and began testing these with actual parents, providers, and R&R staff.
 These preliminary interviews were valuable in validating and refining our initial concepts.
 We used this feedback to improve our prototypes before delving deeper into user experiences.

 Once the design of the user experience and interface of the platform was completed, our development team took over to implement the design.